Elijahdanie/node_lrpc/README.md

 ---

 ### `@LRPCType`
-Decorates a field with a custom type definition such as enums or unions.
+Decorates a field with a custom type definition such as enums or union type.

 #### Usage:
 ```typescript